-5.5 Ecological Resources
+5.5 Endangered Species

-Previously, the U.S. Fish & Wildlife Service and the Idaho Fish and Game Department concluded that there were no federally-listed endangered or threatened species on or near the USEI site (ADAMS Accession No. ML100070569).
-USEI had completed a consultation with the U.S. Fish & Wildlife Service, which described several protected species in the general area.
+Previously, USEI had completed a consultation with the U.S. Fish and Wildlife Service, which described several protected species in the general area.
 However, the Idaho Fish and Game Department concluded that no federally-listed endangered or threatened species were located on, or near, the USEI site (American Geotechnics, 2006).
 To the west, north, and east of the USEI site is the Morley Nelson Snake River Birds of Prey National Conservation Area (SRBPNCA), established in 1993 by Public Law 103-65.
 It contains 196,000 hectares (485,000 acres) of public lands set aside by the Bureau of Land Management (BLM) as part of its National Landscape Conservation System.
-The SRBPNCA hosts about 800 pairs of falcons, eagles, hawks and owls that arrive each spring to mate and raise their young (BLM, 2008).
+The SRBPNCA hosts about 800 pairs of falcons, eagles, hawks, and owls that arrive each spring to mate and raise their young (BLM, 2008).

-For the purpose of this EA, the NRC initiated a consultation with the Idaho Department of Fish and Game and the U.S. Fish and Wildlife Service to determine if any listed species were present at the USEI site.
-It was determined that several listed species exist in Owyhee County, Idaho, but that the site would not be considered habitable for them.
-The U.S. Fish and Wildlife consultation identified one particular species, the Snake River Physa snail, which could be impacted by USEI operations if hazardous wastes are able to migrate toward its habitat in the nearby Snake River.
+In July 2013, the NRC contacted the Idaho Department of Fish and Game and the U.S. Fish and Wildlife Service during the preparation of the EA for License Amendment 63 to determine if any listed species were present at the USEI site.
+This consultation identified one particular species, the Snake River Physa snail, which could be impacted by USEI operations if hazardous wastes are able to migrate toward its habitat in the nearby Snake River.
 It was determined that the site barriers and construction should prevent groundwater migration that might affect species further away from the site (ML13211A102).
-In the event that contamination were able to leach into groundwater, the flow of the upper aquifer does not go toward the Snake River, as it flows from the northwest to the eastern boundary of the site (American Geotechnics, 2006).
+In the event that contamination was able to leach into groundwater, the flow of the upper aquifer does not go toward the Snake River, as it flows from the northwest to the eastern boundary of the site (American Geotechnics, 2006).
 Hazardous materials would not be expected to enter surface waters since there are no surface water resources at the site and there are no surface streams or springs within 762 meters (2,500 feet) of the facility.